 This form of treatment is based on the functionality of the circadian rhythm and is most effective in those who need their rhythm recalibrated.
-Often used in conjunction with other forms of therapy such as sleep deprivation, light therapy works to balance the production of neurotransmitters by taking advantage of their biological response to light, aiming to trigger timely periods of wakefulness and sleepiness.
+Often used in conjunction with other forms of therapy such as Cognitive Behavioral Therapy, light therapy works to balance the production of neurotransmitters by taking advantage of their biological response to light, aiming to trigger timely periods of wakefulness and sleepiness.

 Light therapy can also be an effective form of treatment for those with Seasonal Affective Disorder, or SAD, as the simulation could mimic outdoor lighting when used regularly throughout the day, alleviating the symptoms of SAD, according to the Mayo Clinic.